Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 If the selected constraint is sound, the conversions selected while deriving $V_j$ and $S_j$ make the argument compatible with $U_j$.
 They are applied to the argument in the permitted order: suspend conversion, then Unit conversion, then SAM conversion.
 These conversions do not establish subtyping relations between their source and target types.

+Callable-reference arguments do not participate in this source-order processing; their resolution is candidate-specific.
+For every callable-reference argument corresponding to a function parameter of type $U_j$, the parameter type $U_j$, refined using information from the current constraint system, is used as the expected type for resolving the callable reference as described in [resolving callable references][Resolving callable references].
+If the expected type does not yet provide enough information, callable-reference resolution may be postponed until additional type information becomes available during constraint-system completion.
+If this resolution ultimately succeeds, the argument is compatible with $U_j$; otherwise, the candidate is not applicable.

 For every lambda argument corresponding to a function parameter of type $U_p$, intermediate expected parameter type $V_p$ is determined as follows.